vekexasia/nodes2-ts/README.md

 An extensive port of google's s2 geometry library written in TypeScript.

-The only direct dependency is `long` to perform the needed math.
+The only direct dependencies are some math related npm packages (long and math-float64-exponent).

 Npm package is `nodes2ts`.